chrisgulvik/UnivaGridEngine_UGE_cluster_scripts/README.md

   - Usage: `assemblies2phylotrees.uge-bash <input-dir> <output-dir>`

 - ##### ANI from assemblies
   - Given a directory of FastA assembly files, all pairwise ANI comparisons will be computed and the bidirectional values summarized.
+If the same output-dir is given to a follow-up analysis, only new pairs will be computed, and all pairs summarized.
   - Usage: `assemblies2ani.uge-bash <input-dir> <output-dir>`